sajith-rahim/papyrus/README.md

 ▀▄▄▄▀▀▀▄▄▀▄▄▀▄▄▄▀▀▀▀▄▄▄▀▀▄▄▀▄▄▀▀▄▄▄▄▀▀▄▄▄▄▄▀

-*Generic template to bootstrap your PyTorch project.*
+*Generic (but opinionated) template to bootstrap your PyTorch project.*

 * Defines a generic folder structure
 * Configuration based